 Several pay stations are scattered throughout the parking areas.
 The machines accept all major credit cards and cash.
 They do not accept coins.
 You will need to know your license plate number to use the machines.

 An option for the mobile-minded is the Parkmobile app.
-For every transaction made through the app, Ponce City Market will donate $1 to the Atlanta Beltline.
 The app can be used at many parking spots throughout Atlanta.

 The third pay option is calling 1-844-PARK-PCM.

 No car?
 No problem.
 Ponce City Market is nestled off the eastside trail of the Atlanta Beltline.
 A direct access point from the Beltline recently opened to the public.
 Free bike valet is offered to visitors who enter from that access point.

 As Ponce City Market is a mixed-use property with office and living space, it also offers free showers for those who live and work in the building and choose to commute by bike.

 If you wish to use MARTA, North Avenue and Inman Park are the closest train stations, and Buses 2 and 102 drop off directly in front of the building.

 For more how to get to PCM, visit http://www.poncecitymarket.com/parking/.

 The main attraction of PCM for the public undoubtedly is the retail and food options.
 Hours for each restaurant and store vary.

 Dancing Goats Coffee Bar, the first tenant to open at PCM, opens at 6:30 a.m. weekdays and 7 a.m. on weekends.
 A few of the cafes in the main food hall open at 7 a.m.
 Most, however, begin serving at 11 a.m.